rishuriya/Jovian-Perspective/README.md

 # Jovian Perspective

-A Image processing software for process image of Jovian system.
-The Images was capture by the junocam of Nasa.
-This is the project for Nasa space app challenge.
+Our project aims to develop an easy-to-use desktop application which can process the planetary images as per the user's requirements.
+It can perform various operations on the image such as auto-enhancement, sharpening, edge detection, increasing brightness, color variation, denoising and gamma correction.
+As per the challenge, the application can process the JunoCam raw images in different ways to be used by scientists for research purposes or by artists for creative use.
+Processing the images in different aspects is important as it can provide better details for studying the state of the planets and can also provide a better visualization.

 ## Deployment

-To deploy this project, Make a empty directory name 'Temp', you have updated version of Python and pip, To download the required Package run
+To deploy this project, make an empty directory named 'Temp', make sure you have the updated versions of Python and pip.
+To download the required packages run

 ```bash
     pip install -r requirements.txt
 ```
-To run the project, give command of
+To run the project, run the following command

 ```bash
     python start.py